Daniel Kumler Flickinger: Otterbein University

 In 1880 the university honored Daniel Kumler Flickinger by bestowing upon him the honorary degree Doctor of Divinity.
 For many years Daniel in turn served the College as one of its most efficient trustees.
 While his chief interest always was the cause of missions, he gave most generously of his own means as well as of his time and effort to every phase of the work of the Church, especially one of its chief Universities.

 Literary ministry

 Flickinger sought a means of disseminating information concerning missions to the whole Church.
 He therefore wrote articles for the denominational periodicals, published books, and introduced a missions magazine in 1865, the Missionary Visitor.
 He continued as Editor for twenty years, until his election to the episcopacy.

 His first book was published in 1857, titled Off-Hand Sketches of Men and Things in Western Africa.
 Several more books followed, some written in collaboration with others.
 Most had missions as their focus.
+In his book titled Our Missionary Work he described Africa as having over a hundred million people that worshipped idols and Satan.